– Boko Haram’s latest attack has stirred a new debate on President Buhari’s war against insurgency

 It would be recalled that there have been strings of reports alleging that Cameroonian soldiers in their bid to win the war against Boko Haram were killing civilians and burning Nigerian villages in the border region.

-About a week ago, villagers reported that after Cameroonian soldiers hunting the gunmen indiscriminately fired on civilians.
+About a week ago, villagers reported that an entire family was reportedly killedafter Cameroonian soldiers hunting the gunmen indiscriminately fired on civilians.

 At least 40 villagers in Gwadale border community in Gwoza local government area of Borno state were allegedly killed on Monday, January 25, by Cameroonian soldiers.
-Witnesses say bullets from shootings by Cameroonian troops killed many innocent people, while the troops claimed they were .
+Witnesses say bullets from shootings by Cameroonian troops killed many innocent people, while the troops claimed they were chasing suspected members of the Boko Haram sect.

-The government of civilians in cross-border raids while pursuing the extremists into Nigeria, hence prompting the question if by any chance the insurgents are beginning to operate under the guise that they are Cameroonian soldiers?
+The government of Cameroon has however, denied that its soldiers have been deliberately killing dozens of Nigerian civilians in cross-border raids while pursuing the extremists into Nigeria, hence prompting the question if by any chance the insurgents are beginning to operate under the guise that they are Cameroonian soldiers?

-The Nigerian Air Force and logistics support bases, stressing that Boko Haram has been attacking soft targets, increasingly with suicide bombers, since the military last year drove them out of towns and villages in northeastern Nigeria.
+The Nigerian Air Force (NAF), said it had destroyed the terrorists’ leadership hideouts and logistics support bases, stressing that Boko Haram has been attacking soft targets, increasingly with suicide bombers, since the military last year drove them out of towns and villages in northeastern Nigeria.
 The reports comes, following statements that NAF has intensified surveillance to find the abducted Chibok girls and other captives held by Boko Haram in Sambisa forest.

 The 6-year Islamic uprising in the northeast, has killed about 20,000 people and driven 2.5 million from their homes.
-Nigerians continue to look forward with hope of a desired change, even as .
+Nigerians continue to look forward with hope of a desired change, even as thousands of Nigerians who fled the country due to Boko Haram attacks have begun their return from Cameroon.

-Meanwhile, reports from the early hours of Monday, February 1, suggests that .
+Meanwhile, reports from the early hours of Monday, February 1, suggests that a twin blast has hit Maiduguri again.